abhikmitra/hack-memcache-mysql-web-server/README.md

 This repo is meant to address all of these points .

+### Where can I read more about the process and design choices ?

+I have a [blog post](https://abhikmitra.github.io/blog/hack-php/) detailing the steps and some of my design choices .

 ### Tell me more.

 This repo comes with the following setup